dmitiris/counter/README.md

 # counter
-When launched returns next current or next number.
+When launched returns current or next number.